wanglh300/wanglh300.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🎓 About me
 I'm now a fourth-year undergraduate student majoring in Cyber Security at [School of Information Science and Engineering, Shandong Normal University](https://www.ischool.sdnu.edu.cn/).
 Over the past three years, I have maintained a GPA of 3.86, ranking 1st out of 41 students.
 I also have strong English skills with CET-4(**575**) and CET-6(**573**).
-My research interests focus on generative AI and AI with Security.
+My research interests focus on generative AI.

 <span class='anchor' id='-news'></span>
 # 🔥 News